 temporary employment register so we can contact you for suitable short-term contracts.

 Graduate Development Program Aboriginal and Torres Strait Islander stream will support you through your transition from university to the workplace.
 You will be given an insight into the variety of work in the department and how it impacts the country.
 Participants on the program are supported by an Indigenous champion, mentors and other networks throughout the department.
 The program runs for 12 months in our Canberra office, where you will participate in three diverse work placements, undertake a suite of training and have the possibility to travel to regional areas.

 Entry level employment opportunities

-Our department participates in several APS entry level employment programmes for Aboriginal and Torres Strait Islander peoples.
+Our department participates in several APS entry level employment Programs for Aboriginal and Torres Strait Islander peoples.
 These opportunities are advertised nationally through the

 We participate in the

-Indigenous Australian Government Programme (IAGDP), an entry-level employment and development programme for Aboriginal and Torres Strait Islander people who are interested in working in the APS.
-This 15-month programme, facilitated by the Department of Education and Training, combines ongoing employment with structured learning and aims to increase the representation of Indigenous Australians working in the Australian Government.
-The programme includes three main components:
+Indigenous Australian Government Program (IAGDP), an entry-level employment and development program for Aboriginal and Torres Strait Islander people who are interested in working in the APS.
+This 15-month program is facilitated by the Department of Jobs and Small Business and combines ongoing employment with structured learning.
+The program includes three main components: